 As to what Washington may do to combat the Islamists, U.S. officials discussed bolstering ongoing efforts to send arms, equipment and intelligence information to help Iraq and its military.

 Air strikes are among the options being considered, White House spokesman Jay Carney said.
 But there won’t be a repeat of a large U.S. troop presence on Iraqi soil.

 “We are not contemplating ground troops,” Carney said.
 “I want to be clear about that.”

-After days of stunning defeats, Iraq claimed a key victory Thursday.
+After days of news about its sometimes sudden, surprising defeats, Iraq’s government claimed a key victory on Thursday.

-Tikrit, former Iraqi leader Saddam Hussein’s hometown, was under full control of the military Thursday, state-run Iraqiya TV said.
-Just a day earlier, it appeared to be in the hands of militants.
+Tikrit, Hussein’s hometown, was under full control of the military Thursday, state-run Iraqiya TV said.
+Just a day earlier, it appeared largely to have fallen to the militant fighters.

 The Iraqi military carried out airstrikes overnight targeting the al-Ghazlany military base, just south of Mosul, where a group of ISIS militants was believed to be based, the Iraqi Defense Ministry said Thursday.

 Speaking in London, Iraqi Foreign Minister Hoshyar Zebari told CNN on Thursday that the government has “taken a number of steps to push back the terrorists” but that the takeover of Mosul had been a “major security setback.”

 He said the Iraqi army in the city had “collapsed, basically,” and commanders were fleeing north.

 “The government has to take a … serious look at the makeup and the doctrine of the new Iraqi armed forces.
 You cannot run a country with such commanders.”